inno-devops-labs/S25-core-course-labs/app_python/README.md

 ## Overview
 This Flask-based Python web application displays the current time in Moscow (MSK).
-When you access the homepage, it will show you the current date and time in a well-formatted string.
+When you access the homepage, it will show you the current date and time in a well-formatted string with trcking the number of visits to the endpoint.

 ---